karpovvicz/karpovvicz/README.md

 - 👋 Hi, I’m @karpovvicz
 - 👀 I’m interested in React Javascript, Node.js and LLM
 - 🌱 I’m currently learning MongoDB
-- 💞️ I’m looking to collaborate on Ambitious Web Application Project
+- 💞️ I’m looking to collaborate on Ambitious Web Application Projects
 - 📫 How to reach me you can message me here
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I started out on Windows 95